 This group provides assistance for those who are navigating mental health and addiction treatment.

-Communion services are held at local retirement and rehab facilities for any resident who desires to receive Communion.
+Communion services are provided at local retirement and rehab facilities for any resident who desires to receive Communion.
 At the present time they are being provided at Westminster Village only until COVID restrictions are lifted.
 Personal communion is taken to shut-ins.

 This dedicated group of prayer warriors commit to pray for others as prayer requests arise.